happyhorseskull/drunk_renderer/README.md

 ## what it does

 drunk_render.py uses the Pillow library for image manipulation.
-It grabs a point on an existing image, randomly chooses a direction, and may change course when it reaches a dark pixel.
+It grabs a point on an existing image, does some stuff, and copies it to a new image.
+It may change direction when it reaches a dark pixel but most of the time it continues in a particular direction.